mmikaeleriksson/workTime/CONTRIBUTING.md

 When making changes try to look into those libraries and see if something useful can be used from there.

 ## Indentation
 This project is mainly edited via emacs editor.
+(Emacs default indentation style)

 When editing locally you are free to use any editor of your choice, but when pushing changes that are intended for a pull request, indent your changes with emacs editor and push.

 Major modes used for different files: